Who is it for?

 We review all our courses regularly to keep them up-to-date on issues of both theory and practice.

 To satisfy the requirements of the degree course students must complete:

-Assessment of modules on the MSc in Mathematical Trading & Finance, in most cases, is by means of coursework and unseen examination.
+Assessment of modules on the MSc in Mathematical Trading and Finance in most cases, is by means of coursework and unseen examination.
 Coursework may consist of standard essays, individual and group presentations, group reports, classwork, unseen tests and problem sets.
 Please note that any group work may include an element of peer assessment.

-The MSc in Mathematical Trading & Finance starts with two compulsory induction weeks, mainly dedicated to:
+The Mathematical Trading and Finance course starts with two compulsory induction weeks, focused on:

 - an introduction to careers in finance and the opportunity to speak to representatives from over 75 companies during a number of different industry specific fairs.